I fell in love with Siberian Squill (Scilla siberica) from

 But this strength can turn into its biggest liability.

-I have been trying to determine whether
+I've been trying to determine

-Scilla siberica is invasive, and have read
+whether Scilla siberica is invasive, and

 - Minnesota Wildflowers calls it invasive.